 The AIHW produces authoritative and interesting reports, and other information products, on key health and welfare issues in Australia.
 One of our primary roles is to collect, analyse and report information drawn from health services, community services and housing assistance services.

 Data are the core resource of the Institute.
 In doing our work we collaborate closely and have effective data partnerships with many experts from around Australia, including the Australian Bureau of Statistics, governments at all levels, universities, research centres, and non-government organisations.
-The AIHW also has agreements with a number of government departments and other organisations, which include Memorandums of Understanding with stakeholders such as the Department of Health and Ageing, the Department of Families, Housing, Community Services and Indigenous Affairs, Cancer Australia and the Australian Institute of Family Studies.
+The AIHW also has agreements with a number of government departments and other organisations, which include Memorandums of Understanding with stakeholders such as the Department of Health, the Department of Social Services, Cancer Australia, and the Australian Institute of Family Studies.

 One of our more recent key roles has been to develop, build and improve performance indicators and targets for national agreements between the Commonwealth and State and Territory governments; particularly in the areas of health care and hospitals, housing and homelessness, disability services and Indigenous health and welfare reform.

 The Institute's expertise includes building capability in data linkage in order to understand the complex relationships in health and welfare.
-We collaborate with international organisations, including the OECD and World Health Organisation, to link to global data standards and research understandings.
+As an accredited Integrating Authority, the AIHW has met the National Statistical Service's stringent criteria covering project governance, capability, data management, security, and the protection of privacy and confidentiality.
+We collaborate with international organisations, including the OECD and World Health Organization, to link to global data standards and research understandings.

 Because we collect and hold data on a diverse range of subjects, we have the opportunity to explore linkages across the health and welfare spheres.